eProsima/Integration-Service-docs/docs/technical.rst

     :start-after: // Class Writer Start
     :end-before: // Class Writer End

-``ISWriter`` doesn't have a default implementation, so this default behaviour is provided by the builtin *RTPS-Bridge*.
+``ISWriter`` doesn't have a default implementation, so this default behavior is provided by the built-in *RTPS-Bridge*.
 Any custom *bridge* that needs to define its *writer*, must implement at least both :class:`write` methods.
 If one of them isn't needed, just implement as follows: